Spain’s ruling left-wing parties have agreed various measures to make housing more affordable, including a rent cap and higher property taxes.

-The center-left Socialists and far-left Podemos (We Can) are proposing four major policies:
+The center-left Socialist Party and far-left Podemos (We Can) are proposing four major policies:

-- Tax incentives for small landlords to not increase rents.
+- Tax incentives for small landlords to forego rent increases.

 - Surcharge of 150 percent on property tax for vacant homes if the owner has at least four houses to her or his name.

 - Rent cap for large landlords in areas where rents have risen more than 5 points above consumer prices in the last five years and where rents are 30 percent above the average household income.

 Those conditions are met in coastal areas and the city of Madrid.

 The Socialists and Podemos form a minority government.
 Even if their proposals get through Congress with support from left-leaning Basque and Catalan nationalists, they are unlikely to be implemented nationwide.